-The Levy 1 is reduced from £180m to £135m from 1 April 2022, and now aligns to Flood Re's belief that the setting of Levy I should be more flexible to the needs of the Scheme and reflect the prevailing risk profile.
+The reduction in Levy 1 now aligns to Flood Re's belief that the setting of Levy I should be more flexible to the needs of the Scheme and reflect the prevailing risk profile.
 Changing the levy setting cycle to three years also aligns it with Flood Re's reinsurance procurement programme.